 - A. Run additional rounds of the "In the Chips" activity to introduce market frictions caused by government regulation. - Direct students to resume their original roles in the "In the Chips" activity from the first session of the morning, so that there are relatively equal numbers of buyers and sellers.
-Distribute buyer and seller cards as needed. - Announce that sellers' products must now be inspected and certified as authentic before they can be sold. - Appoint 5 students\ as government inspectors to carry out the certification process.
+Distribute buyer and seller cards as needed. - Announce that sellers' products must now be inspected and certified as authentic before they can be sold. - Appoint 5 teachers as government inspectors to carry out the certification process.
 Sellers must take their cards through all 5 levels of inspection in order to receive certification to sell.
-Fully certified products have the initials of all 5 inspectors on the back. (\NOTE - for professors at EFL Student/Teacher programs, appoint teachers to government inspector roles.) - Appoint one student\ to be in charge of handing out new cards.
+Fully certified products have the initials of all 5 inspectors on the back. - Appoint one teacher to be in charge of handing out new cards.
 Sellers must get a new, uncertified card after each transaction.
-If there are not enough seller cards, it's ok to reuse the old ones if you give the student a marker to X-out the previous certifications before handing out the card again. (\Note For professors at EFL Student/Teacher programs, appoint student to role of handing out new cards).
+(Note: If there are not enough seller cards, it's ok to reuse the old ones if you give the teacher a marker to X-out the previous certifications before handing out the card again.) - Announce changes in the game:

-- Announce changes in the game: - Buying or selling with an uncertified card is a criminal offense. - Buyers are now responsible for reporting the transaction prices. - Run one or two rounds as needed and as time allows. - Display the results and the results of the earlier rounds when students originally played the game.
+- Buying or selling with an uncertified card is a criminal offense. - Buyers are now responsible for reporting the transaction prices. - Run one or two rounds as needed and as time allows. - Display the results and the results of the earlier rounds run by the mentor teacher.
 (Expect fewer transactions and, possibly, a more volatile price than in the earlier rounds.)